HermesApp/Hermes/README.md

 A [Pandora](http://www.pandora.com) client for OS X.

-### This project needs a new maintainer
+### THIS PROJECT IS UNMAINTAINED

+This means that bugs will not be fixed and features will not be added unless someone else does so.
+Unfortunately, the former maintainers no longer have the time and/or resources to work on Hermes further.

-If you're interested in fixing up Hermes and taking over all responsibilities, please reply to this [GitHub issue (237)](https://github.com/HermesApp/Hermes/issues/237).
+If you're interested in fixing up Hermes, please reply to this [GitHub issue (237)](https://github.com/HermesApp/Hermes/issues/237).

 ### Download Hermes